What is Comprehensive Coverage?

 You can save a lot of money by taking liability coverage off the vehicle and having comprehensive coverage only.

 It is a misconception that home insurance will cover a car parked in the garage.
-A fire or home collapsing on the vehicle will not be covered on a home insurance policy.
+A fire or home collapsing on the vehicle will not be covered by a home insurance policy.
 The only place to find coverage is on an auto policy.
 Some insurance carriers might let you add an endorsement to your home owner's policy if the vehicle is an antique.
 Definitely, verify with your insurance agent what coverage is offered by a home insurance policy.

 - Windshield Coverage